-In 2019 I worked as a Program Leader for the CIEE Global Navigator program for high school students going abroad.
-It was my first summer with CIEE and I had a great time working at the site in Rennes, France.
+I’ve worked as a Program Leader for the CIEE Global Navigator program for high school students going abroad, first in 2019 in France and then in Denmark in 2022.
 I wanted to write about my experience for other potential Program Leaders who are looking for a summer job with CIEE.
 Keep reading to find out if this sounds like a job for you!

 Disclaimer: This post is in no way sponsored by CIEE; it is meant to provide information for educators who want to find out more information about working with CIEE.
 All opinions are my own.
 If you decide to apply and this post was helpful, I would love it if you used my referral link to help support this blog!

 CIEE is the Council for International Educational Exchange, a non-profit that has been around for almost 75 years.
 I was familiar with CIEE because I looked at their study abroad programs when I was in college.
 They have permanent CIEE study centers in dozens of countries for university exchange programs.
 A few years ago they started offering summer programs for high school students and received a huge donation to provide scholarships to students.
 This means that the participants are very diverse and many of them are going abroad for the first time.

 A few years ago my high school had a visit from a CIEE representative to talk to our students about the program opportunities.
 Two of my students got full and nearly full scholarships and traveled to Chile and Morocco.
 I was so impressed by their experiences that I decided to apply the next year to be a Program Leader.

 The Program Leader Application opens in the late fall.
 Obviously, the earlier you apply the better chance you have of being hired.
 There are two different types of programs, and the requirements for each vary slightly: